 What Is Deburring?

-If your shop regularly machines parts, you've probably had to deal with unwelcome burrs on your workpieces.
-These imperfections are unsightly, and more importantly, they reduce the functionality and safety of each affected part.
+If you shop regularly for machine parts, you’ve probably had to deal with unwelcome burrs on your workpieces.
+These imperfections are unsightly, and they reduce the functionality and safety of each affected part.
 You need a reliable way to remove burrs and provide smooth, quality components.

 Deburring machines offer an ideal solution.
 The guide below will describe what causes a burr, explain why deburring is so critical and discuss how to remove burrs from metal.